 Cheese fondue - Add a glug of dry white wine and a handful of Gruyere cheese to a tub of fresh cheese sauce.
 Heat until bubbling gently.
 Alternatively, double wrap a whole Camembert cheese (plus box) in foil and cook on the bbq or stove for around 15 minutes, turning once or twice.
 Serve with chunks of ciabatta or breadsticks to dip in.

 Frittata - Fry a chopped onion and a pepper in some oil.
 Add a drained tin of sweetcorn and break in 4 eggs.
 Mix well and cook for a few minutes until the eggs are cooked through.
 Serve with crusty bread.

-Cheats patatas bravas - Heat 2 tbsp oil in a large pan/frying pan.
-Shallow fry some frozen potato chunks until cooked.
+Cheat's patatas bravas - Heat 2 tbsp oil in a large pan/frying pan.
+Shallow fry some (partially-defrosted) frozen potato chunks, turning every few minutes until golden-brown and crispy.
 Throw in 1 jar of tomato and chilli sauce and heat through.

 Two Pan Camping Meals

 Noodles and stir fried vegetables - Buy a pack of stir fry vegetables, a sachet/jar of black bean or sweet and sour sauce and 2 small packs of 'quick noodles'.
 Boil a pan of water.
 Add the noodles, bring back to the boil, cover and remove from the heat.
 Meanwhile, heat a drop of oil in a pan.
 Fry the veg for 2-3 minutes.
 Add the sauce and heat through.
 Drain the noodles and top with the veg and sauce.